Division of Rheumatology and Immunology

 Our overarching goal is to identify mechanisms by which autoantigen-specific B lymphocytes breach immune tolerance barriers to drive autoimmune disease.

-B lymphocytes in autoimmune disease: B lymphocytes are immune cells that attack pathogens like flu.
+B lymphocytes in autoimmune disease: Goals.
+B lymphocytes are immune cells that attack pathogens like flu.
 Under the wrong circumstances, they can also target "self" proteins to cause autoimmune diseases.
 Autoantibodies signal this attack is happening, sometimes well before disease symptoms appear.
 Autoantibodies may directly cause tissue destruction, or they may simply serve as red flags of inappropriate autoreactive T cell-B cell interactions.
 Our primary research interest is to understand how self-reactive B lymphocytes expand in the repertoire to drive autoimmune disease.
 Approaches.
 We combine wet lab and computational approaches along with unique human biospecimen respositories and mouse models to increase our understanding of how autoimmunity arises in the B cell compartment in several autoimmune diseases.

 Type 1 diabetes: Several autoantigens (self proteins) are targeted in type 1 diabetes, including insulin.
 Selective elimination of anti-insulin B lymphocytes prevents type 1 diabetes in a mouse model, highlighting this population of cells as an attractive therapeutic target.
 We are currently employing high-throughput approaches to interrogate this critical population of autoantigen-presenting cells in type 1 diabetes patients who are in the very early, pre-symptomatic stages of disease.
 These studies are being performed in collaboration with Daniel Moore, M.D., Ph.D. at Vanderbilt which serves as a T1D TrialNet center.
 Our long-term goal is to use innovative approaches to study and target this dangerous population of immune cells to hasten development of safe and effective therapies for this devastating disease.